-Is my money safe?
+Is Stash safe?

 Uninvested Cash in your Stash account will automatically be transferred into the Sweep Program and will earn interest based on the amount and duration of deposits and applicable interest rates.
 Deposits to the Sweep Program are covered by FDIC insurance up to the $250,000 limit per customer at each FDIC-insured bank that participates in the Sweep Program.

 Once your cash balances are deposited with the participating banks under the Sweep Program, they will no longer be covered by SIPC.

 Please ensure that you read the Terms and Conditions of the Sweep Program carefully.
-As with all investments, you should consider carefully if the Sweep Program meets your investment objectives.
+As with all investments, you should carefully consider if the Sweep Program meets your investment objectives.

 You can always learn more about safety and security at Stash on our website.

 Q. What investing strategy should I use?